 IRS Products Margining Overview

-Overview of Performance Bond Practices
+101 Overview: Performance Bond Practices

-Customer Protection and Segregation Overview
+101 Overview: Customer Protection and Segregation

-Overview of Customer Margining at CME Clearing
+101 Overview: Customer Margining at CME Clearing

 CME Clearing employs a policy for establishing and reviewing criteria for acceptable collateral to meet performance bond and Guaranty Fund obligations.
 While CME Clearing’s collateral acceptance policy is appropriately prudent, it accepts a diverse set of asset types to meet clearing members’ and customers’ needs.
 Certain collateral types are subject to collateral haircuts and limits.

 Base Products’ Collateral Haircuts and Limits:

 CME Clearing Collateral Custodians

 The Principals for Financial Market Infrastructures define international standards for clearing risk management practices.
 Consistent with these standards and CFTC regulations, CME Clearing publishes qualitative and quantitative disclosures, available below.

 These disclosures were created to help improve the overall transparency of global clearing houses.
 The qualitative disclosures detail CME Clearing’s margining, stress testing, collateral acceptance, counterparty and liquidity risk management practices, and more.
 The quantitative disclosures provide data points relative to these practices.

 For questions regarding the CPMI-IOSCO Qualitative and Quantitative Disclosures, please contact CMEPFMIResponse@cmegroup.com.